A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

 For the RPA correlation energy, we solved the Delta-Sternheimer equation in the FE space to obtain the density-response matrix and the correlation energy.
-The main error sources here can be attributed to three aspects: (1) the FE grid density, (2) the RI approximation, and (3) the effect of basis-set errors in the occupied orbitals and energies on the RPA correlation energy when solving the Delta-Sternheimer equation.
-Convergence tests for all three sources are provided in the SM.
-The results show that the errors from the FE grid density and from the occupied-state orbitals and energies are both below the meV level, and thus negligible compared with the RI error.
-The RI approximation therefore constitutes the dominant source of error in this work.
-To minimize it, we employed auxiliary bases generated on-the-fly from aug-cc-pwCV5Z with $L_{\text{max}}=9$.
-Tests on diatomic molecules indicate that the average error at the level of atomization energies is only 0.04 kcal/mol.
-Since the RI error is expected to scale linearly with the number of atoms, it can be estimated as about 0.02 kcal/mol per atom.
-Taken together, after considering all possible error sources, we conclude that the dominant error in this work arises from the RI approximation, amounting to roughly 0.02 kcal/mol per atom.
-In Tab.~\ref{tab:rpa-bind}, we report the total atomization energies of 50 molecules at the RPA level (including both the HF contribution and the RPA correlation contribution).
-These results can serve as reference data for future benchmarking studies and provide numerical standards for the development of correlation-consistent basis sets.
-In addition, to assess the basis set errors of finite-basis calculations, we present results obtained with the aug-cc-pwCV5Z basis set within the SOS framework.
-Furthermore, we report CBS-extrapolated results obtained by applying standard extrapolation formula to the SOS results from aug-cc-pwCVQZ and aug-cc-pwCV5Z, which allow us to evaluate the accuracy of the extrapolation schemes. \newcolumntype{Y}{>{ \arraybackslash}X} \newcolumntype{C}{>{ \arraybackslash}X}
+The main errors here can be attributed to three sources: (1) the FE grid density, (2) the RI approximation, and (3) the effect of basis set errors in the occupied orbitals and energies on the RPA correlation energy when solving the Delta-Sternheimer equation.
+The convergence with respect to the FE grid density has been discussed in subsection \ref{sec:convergence_benchmark}, while the other two aspects are addressed separately in Appendix \ref{appendix:convergence_RI_error} and Appendix \ref{appendix:converge-test}.
+The results show that the errors from the FE grid density and from the occupied-state orbitals and energies are both below 1 meV and thus negligible compared with the RI error.
+The RI approximation, therefore, becomes the dominant basis error source in this work.
+To minimize the RI error, we employed auxiliary bases generated on-the-fly from aug-cc-pwCV5Z with $L_{\text{max}}=9$.
+Tests on diatomic molecules indicate that the average error for atomization energies is only 0.04 kcal/mol (about 2 meV).
+Since the RI error is expected to scale linearly with the number of atoms, it can be estimated as about 0.02 kcal/mol (about 1 meV) per atom.
+Put together, after considering all possible error sources, we conclude that the dominant error in this work arises from the RI approximation, amounting to roughly 1 meV per atom.

+In Tab.~\ref{tab:rpa-bind}, we report the total atomization energies of 50 molecules at the RPA level (including both the HF and RPA correlation contributions).
+These results can serve as reference data for future benchmark studies and provide the numerical standards for the development of correlation-consistent basis sets.
+In addition, to assess the basis set errors of finite-basis calculations, we present results obtained with the aug-cc-pwCV5Z basis set within the SOS approach.
+Furthermore, we report CBS-extrapolated results obtained by applying the standard extrapolation formula to the SOS results from aug-cc-pwCVQZ and aug-cc-pwCV5Z, which allow us to evaluate the accuracy of the extrapolation schemes. \newcolumntype{Y}{>{ \arraybackslash}p{3.2cm}} \newcolumntype{C}{>{ \arraybackslash}X}